kristinehkim/weather-dashboard/README.md

 ## Usage
 The user will type a city name in the search box.
-Once the search button is clicked, it will display current weather and a 5 day forecast.
+Once the search button is clicked, it will display current weather and a future weather conditions.

 ## Project Status